Backstage (1988 film): Release

 The film was briefly released theatrically in Australia, before being released on home video internationally.
 Allmovie calls it an "insipid and cliché-ridden romantic comedy", although Variety conceded the film was "well crafted in every department".
 David Stratton called the film " neither funny nor romantic, and will do little for the careers of anyone involved in it."
 The film received bad reviews generally.

+According to Filmink magazine it "could have been a fantastically fun film: it had a terrific support cast... an engaging lead... and an interesting, culturally relevant central theme (whether imported American stars are good or bad in Australian projects).
+But then they cast Laura Branigan, who can sing but can’t act, and got her to play a role where she acts and can’t sing."

 Branigan also performed several songs in the film.

 The funding of the film was investigated in an episode of ABC's Four Corners.